tud-hri/joan/docs/setup-carla-windows.md

 Unpack these assets in `\carla\Unreal\CarlaUE4\Content\Carla`.
 If the directory does not exist, create it.

 ### Step 3: Get specific JOAN Assets

-To have a nice car interior which also turns the steering wheel, some extra assets are required.
-You can download them __[here](https://www.dropbox.com/s/7cboucrb81sdlxq/JOAN_Assets.zip?dl=0)__ The file contains:

 To have a nice car interior which also turns the steering wheel when you turn your physical steering wheel, some extra assets are required.
 You can download them [here](https://www.dropbox.com/s/7cboucrb81sdlxq/JOAN_Assets.zip?dl=0).
 The file contains:

 * `JOAN_Blueprints`